How to cook turkey breast

-A turkey breast is also a useful way of bumping up the meat on Christmas Day without resorting to buying an enormous turkey, because there is nothing that can go to waste.
+A turkey breast is also a useful way of bumping up the meat on Christmas Day without resorting to buying an enormous turkey, because there's nothing that can go to waste.
 It makes better leftovers for sandwiches, too.
-In fact, because it's a lean, low-fat, cheaper cut of meat, it's becoming popular all year round – not just for Christmas.
+In fact, because it's a lean, low-fat, cheaper cut of meat, it's becoming popular all year round, not just for Christmas.

-Turkey breast is readily available as strips for stir-frying, sliced into steaks and fillets for pan-frying and grilling, and it also comes cubed for casseroles and minced for Bolognese and meatballs.
+Turkey breast is readily available in strips for stir-frying, steaks and fillets for pan-frying and grilling, and in cubes for casseroles and as mince for bolognese and meatballs.
 See our recipes using turkey mince and turkey steak.

 Roast turkey breast recipe

-1 large single turkey breast or 1 double breast tied into a joint
+1 large turkey breast or 1 double breast, tied into a joint

 1 large onion, thickly sliced